Plots

 Outlook on Future Developments

-Technological Advances and Legal Frameworks
+Technological Advancements and Legal Frameworks

 Recommendations for Owners and Buyers